On the Ollivier-Poulin-Zurek definition of objectivity: Introduction

-The OPZ definition of objectivity seems straightforward: given a physical system $\mathbf{S}$, the objective properties of $\mathbf{S}$ are the properties that unbiased observers can agree about.
-The present paper argues that this seeming straightforwardness is deceptive; indeed it argues that the OPZ definition of objectivity is either empty or circular, that either nothing satisfies it, or it must assume the very sense of ``objectivity'' it is intended to define.
-The argument proceeds by assuming that the OPZ definition is not empty, and demonstrating that the definition is circular for any physical system to which it applies.
-To begin, it is necessary to explicitly recognize that if ``objectivity'' is to be a theoretical concept \textit{defined within} minimal quantum theory, which it must be if minimal quantum theory to is to be an ``ultimate theory that needs \textit{no modifications} - and in particular, no extra-theoretical conceptual additions - to account for the emergence of the classical,'' then observers must be able to employ this completely quantum-theoretic definition to \textit{discover} what properties of any given physical system $\mathbf{S}$ are objective.
+To begin the argument, it is necessary to explicitly recognize that if ``objectivity'' is to be a theoretical concept \textit{defined within} minimal quantum theory, which it must be if minimal quantum theory to is to be an ``ultimate theory that needs \textit{no modifications} - and in particular, no extra-theoretical conceptual additions - to account for the emergence of the classical,'' then observers cannot \textit{assume} that either properties or the systems they characterize are objective \textit{a priori}.
+Instead, they must be able to employ the completely quantum-theoretic OPZ definition to \textit{discover} what properties of any physical system $\mathbf{S}$ are objective.
 The definition must, in other words, be operational, and must apply to each quantum system for which objective properties are discoverable, as a matter of fact, by observers.
 What is shown below is that the OPZ definition cannot be operationalized by observers unless they assume, \textit{a priori} and from outside of quantum theory, the very sense of ``objectivity'' that is purportedly being defined.
 The paper concludes that the environment does not serve as a ``witness'' in any quantum-theoretically meaningful sense, and that the environment as witness formulation of decoherence theory does not explain the emergence of classicality.
-It suggests that classicality does not, in fact, emerge from a quantum-theoretic description of the world, but is rather imposed upon it by communities of mutually-reporting observers.
+It suggests that classicality and objectivity do not, in fact, emerge from a quantum-theoretic description of the world, but are rather imposed upon it by communities of mutually-reporting observers.